 Sense of Belonging

 One of the greatest assets of the office is its ability to bring people together.
 Designing offices with a series of breakout areas and communal spaces like a kitchen or dining area gives staff the chance to interact with each other, to share ideas, solve problems or even just to have a good chat!
 It’s the people around us that can make us feel happy, engaged and part of a bigger picture.
+"This sense of belonging can be achieved through flexible furniture that creates unique and private spaces within an open plan environment", highlights Matt from Tonic.
+Likewise, providing elements that can be personalised can create a sense of ownership in a larger office space.
+These could be anything from pin-up board to wall features or moveable lockers; anything that makes your staff feel more 'at home' should do the trick.

 Autonomy and Achievement